 In addition to the different types of magnet generator systems mentioned above, there are several other generator systems.
 That said, the systems we discussed are certainly the most common and versatile.
 Your company will certainly find what you need in one of the mentioned generator systems, but as we said, you must communicate with the supplier.
 The supplier doesn’t know what you’re using the generator for or how much power you need.
 On the flip side, you might not know what you need either; that’s why it’s imperative that you choose a great supplier.
 A great supplier will ask the right questions and have integrity when selling you a generator; they won’t merely try to make an easy sale off of you.

 If you need an exceptional partner, look no further than Moley Magnetics.
 Our family-owned business has extensive experience in providing excellent customer service and products.
 We have products to suit your needs whether you work in the railroad, construction, scrap metal, recycling, or the manufacturing industry.
-Whether you need a hydraulic magnet, magnetic separators, AC and DC motors, or generators; we’ve got it all, but we don’t stop there.
+Whether you need a fully enclosed hydraulic magnet, magnetic separators, AC and DC motors, or generators; we’ve got it all, but we don’t stop there.
 We also offer exceptional repair services for motors, magnets, grapples, and pumps.
 In fact, our company began as a motor repair shop and we haven’t let go of our roots; we’ve merely grown into a reputable supplier as well.
 Give us a call if you’d like to request pricing, have questions, or need some guidance.
 Everyone on our team is ready and able to help—we look forward to working with you.